Louis31423142/pigweed_tests/README.md

 Setup a raspberry pi as a self-hosted github runner attached to your desired repository.
 Add this repo to the pi.
 Add a folder runner_build, and clone the repo you want to test here.

+Add the 2 board files to your clone of pico-sdk/src/boards/include

 Add main.yml to your repository workflows making sure to change xxx/xxx.json.
 The test file xxx.json should be added to your repo, and a template can be generated using test_list_helper.py.

 To use test_list_helper pass a single argument --root which is the location of your build folder on the pi.
 You will have to build the repo once, and test_list_helper